kskim-phd/CBCT-DENOISING-CAD/README.md

 ```
 bash OMU_inference.sh
 ```
-The inference results are stored in /Classfication_OMU/3_Codes_external/eval/
+The external dataset inference results are stored in /Classfication_OMU/3_Codes_external/eval/

-The GRAD-CAM results are stored in /Classfication_OMU/3_Codes_external/cam/
+The external dataset GRAD-CAM results are stored in /Classfication_OMU/3_Codes_external/cam/

 ---